MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

 };
 ```
 # API Notes
-If a Web page does not have a Favicon, then the event is only fires when the
+If a Web page does not have a Favicon, then the FaviconChanged event
-page is navigated to.
-The Favicon would be an empty image and Uri.
-The
+is fired when the page is navigated to.
+The Favicon would be an
-user is expected to handle this scenario.
+empty image and empty Uri.
+The user is expected to handle this scenario.
+Otherwise we fire the FaviconChanged with an observed change to the
+Favicon.
+In that scenario, we would provide the Uri of the Favicon we
+observed and a copy of the image.
 See [API Details](#api-details) Section below for API reference
 # API Details
 ## Win32 C++